Puppy potty training is an exercise in patience and love.

 Potty training a puppy on pads

-Puppy pads are thick, absorbent, reusable blankets specifically made for your puppy to pee on.
+Puppy pads are thick, absorbent, reusable blankets made explicitly for your puppy to pee on.

-Another common product is the disposable variety, made of a material like a disposable diaper.
-Both are usually square or rectangular, and the disposable kind may have material on the back that helps it stick to the floor.
+Another typical product is the disposable variety, which is made of a material like a disposable diaper.
+Both are usually square or rectangular, and the disposables may have material on the back that helps it stick to the floor.

-Disposable potty pads are pre-scented to encourage puppies and dogs to pee and defecate on them.
-Washable, reusable ones are typically not, but once a dog pees on something and scents it, it will be likely to do so again (even after going through the wash) unless specifically discouraged.
+Disposable pee pads are pre-scented to encourage puppies and dogs to pee and defecate on them, while washable, reusable ones are typically not.
+However, unless specifically discouraged, once a dog pees on something and scents it, it will likely do so again (even after going through the wash).

-Some experts say that puppy pads are not the best puppy potty training tools because they teach a dog it’s OK to pee inside.
+Some experts say that potty pads are not the best potty training tools because they teach dogs that it’s OK to pee inside.

 Puppy pads are comfortable for puppies since they don’t have to “hold it,” and pads can help you begin potty training.
 Encourage your dog to use the puppy pad, then move the puppy pad outside so your pup learns to go out there.